 Courses transferred for social work credit from other colleges must be approved for credit.
-Prerequisite and required courses must also have equivalency determined.
+Pre-requisite and required courses must also have equivalency determined.
 This means that the social work program must determine that the purpose, content, and scope of the course is the same or similar enough to the Fredonia course that it can stand in the place of the SUNY Fredonia course.
 To accept the course and/or to determine equivalency, the Program Director will ask you to provide the syllabus from the course needing approval.
 The Program Director may contact the college/university to gather more information to make a determination.
 If approved, a Transfer Credit Approval form must be filed with the SUNY Fredonia Registrar.
-Forms are available through the Department Secretary (W363 Thompson Hall).
+Forms are available through this link: Click here to access the form